-- Increase: Male obesity, cardiac arrhythmias (QT prolongation), islet cell cancer.
-Medications: Oral hypoglycaemic agents and sulfonylureas.
+- Increase: Male type obesity, cardiac arrhythmias (QT prolongation), islet cell cancer.
+Medications: Oral hypoglycemic agents and sulfonylureas.
 High intake of fructose and high glycemic index foods are associated with higher levels of C peptide.

 At Diagnostiki Athinon we answer any questions you may have about the test you perform in our laboratory and we contact your doctor to get the best possible medical care.